team-friendo/signal-boost/README.md

 **(3) Obtain a server:**

-*NOTE: If you are administering an already-existing signalboost instance, omit this step and skip straight to Step 5  ! :)*
+*NOTE: If you are administering an already-existing Signalboost instance, omit this step and skip straight to Step 5  ! :)*

 ``` shell
 $ ./bin/get-machine
 ```

-**(4) Provision and deploy signalboost:**
+**(4) Provision and deploy Signalboost:**

-*NOTE: If you are administering an already-existing signalboost instance, omit this step and skip straight to Step 5  ! :)*
+*NOTE: If you are administering an already-existing Signalboost instance, omit this step and skip straight to Step 5  ! :)*

 ``` shell
 $ cd ansible